tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 </div>

 * What was the context in which UML appeared and how does it compare to other methods such as using algebraic data types (ADTs) in functional languages?
-Both are response to a particular context.
+Both are responses to a particular context.
-  In case of UML, this was the rise of Java-like object-oriented programming and the metaphor of an "architect" who designs a master plan for a system.
-In case of ADTs, the context is treating programs as mathematical entities.
+  In the case of UML, this was the rise of Java-like object-oriented programming and the metaphor of an "architect" who designs a master plan for a system.
+In the case of ADTs, the context is treating programs as mathematical entities.
 Both of these ideas have interesting motivations, techniques and limitations!